opendilab/DI-engine-docs/source/hands_on/sqil.rst

 6. The DI-engine implementation of SQIL only supports **discrete** action spaces for now.

-7. The advantages for SQIL include more robustness in the face of uncertain dynamics and Naturally incorporation with exploration.
+7. The advantages of SQIL include: i.
+More robustness in the face of uncertain dynamics; ii.
+A natural incorporation with exploration.

 Key Equations or Key Graphs
 ---------------------------